Imitation Learning with Human Eye Gaze via Multi-Objective Prediction: Abstract

 \section{Abstract}

-In the field of human-robot interaction, teaching learning agents from human demonstrations via supervised learning has been widely studied and successfully applied to multiple domains such as self-driving cars and robot manipulation.
-However, the majority of the work on learning from human demonstrations utilizes only behavioral information from the demonstrator, i.e. what actions were taken, and ignores other useful information.
-In particular, eye gaze information can give valuable insight towards where the demonstrator is allocating their visual attention, and leveraging such information has the potential to improve agent performance.
-Previous approaches have only studied the utilization of attention in simple, synchronous environments, limiting their applicability to real-world domains.
-This work proposes a novel imitation learning architecture to learn concurrently from human action demonstration and eye tracking data to solve tasks where human gaze information provides important context.
-The proposed method is applied to a visual navigation task, in which an unmanned quadrotor is trained to search for and navigate to a target vehicle in a real-world, photorealistic simulated environment.
-When compared to a baseline imitation learning architecture, results show that the proposed gaze augmented imitation learning model is able to learn policies that achieve significantly higher task completion rates, with more efficient paths, while simultaneously learning to predict human visual attention.
-This research aims to highlight the importance of multimodal learning of visual attention information from additional human input modalities and encourages the community to adopt them when training agents from human demonstrations to perform visuomotor tasks.
+Approaches for teaching learning agents via human demonstrations have been widely studied and successfully applied to multiple domains.
+However, the majority of imitation learning work utilizes only behavioral information from the demonstrator, i.e. which actions were taken, and ignores other useful information.
+In particular, eye gaze information can give valuable insight towards where the demonstrator is allocating visual attention, and holds the potential to improve agent performance and generalization.
+In this work, we propose Gaze Regularized Imitation Learning (GRIL), a novel context-aware, imitation learning architecture that learns concurrently from both human demonstrations and eye gaze to solve tasks where visual attention provides important context.
+We apply GRIL to a visual navigation task, in which an unmanned quadrotor is trained to search for and navigate to a target vehicle in a photorealistic simulated environment.
+We show that GRIL outperforms several state-of-the-art gaze-based imitation learning algorithms, simultaneously learns to predict human visual attention, and generalizes to scenarios not present in the training data.
+Supplemental videos and code can be found at~\url{https://sites.google.com/view/gaze-regularized-il/}.